theopn/theovim/src/theovim-docs/theovim-help-doc.md

 ## Buffer and Tab Navigation

-> I recommend you to read "Tab v.s.
+> I recommend you to read the "Tab v.s.
 Buffer" section in `:TheovimVanillaVimHelp`

 - <leader> b (Buffer)         : Open a list of buffers
 - <leader> , ("<")            : Navigate to the previous buffer
 - <leader> . (">")            : Navigate to the next buffer
 - <leader> x                  : Kill the current or selected buffer

-- <leader> n (New)            : Open a new tab with current of selected buffer
+- <leader> n (New)            : Open a new tab with the current of the selected buffer
 - <leader> 1-9                : Select a tab

 ## Telescope